 Each academic year a standard cost of attendance (COA) is developed for both PA resident and non-PA resident students.
 This COA is designed to adequately cover tuition, fees, books, and living expenses for the period of enrollment (August – May).
 A student may receive financial aid (from any source) up to their COA.

-The cost of attendance figures for the 2014-2015 academic year are listed below.
+The estimated cost of attendance figures for the 2019-2020 academic year are listed below:

 Students may not receive financial aid beyond the amount of their COA.
 Students with extraordinary documented expenses beyond their COA may request that their COA be increased to allow for such expenses.
 Individual budget increases are subject to strict federal guidelines and will only be approved for compelling reasons with appropriate documentation.
 Students are advised that credit card and car payment CANNOT be included in COA.
 These increases are done on an individual basis and appropriate documentation will be required before such as increase can be approved.